 In The American President (1995), a chief executive uses speech making to pursue his political goals.
 In a climatic scene, President Shepherd discusses the challenges of freedom of speech: “You want free speech?
 Let’s see you acknowledge a man whose words make your blood boil who is standing center stage and advocating at the top of his lungs that which you would spend a lifetime opposing at the top of yours.”
 The War Room (1993), a documentary about the 1992 presidential election, provides a glimpse into the effective oratory of Bill Clinton as a Democratic candidate.

 Political speech, however, is not unfettered.
 The Candidate (1972) depicts how modern campaigns seek to package office seekers, and in doing so control what they say and how they say it.
 Silver City (2004) shows a grammatically challenged candidate who relies heavily on television advertising.
 From the late 1940s to the early 1960s, Hollywood studios blacklisted, that is, refused to employ, persons who had allegedly or actually expressed support for communism or attended meetings of ”subversive” organizations.
-A number of movies, including The Front (1976), Guilty by Suspicion (1991), Rock the Cradle (1999), and The Majestic (2001), deal with blacklisting.
+A number of movies, including The Front (1976), Guilty by Suspicion (1991), Cradle Will Rock (1999), and The Majestic (2001), deal with blacklisting.

 Hollywood has produced quite a few movies celebrating freedom of the press and the political power wielded by the media.
 Films focusing on newspapers and the reporters who work for them include The Front Page (1931), Deadline USA (1952), and The Paper (1994).
 Citizen Kane (1941) — often ranked by film scholars as the greatest American movie — presents a fictionalized version of the life of newspaper magnate William Randolph Hearst.